-The stonefly nymphs crawl out of the water along the banks to shuck their nymphal case and become a winged stonefly adult.
+The stonefly nymphs crawl out of the water along the banks to shuck their nymphal case and become a winged stonefly adults.
 The stoneflies come back on the water to lay their eggs (ovipositing) while fluttering and skating across the surface.
-Especially in midday and early afternoon you can find these stoneflies flying about and landing on the water, but it does depend on the seasonal weather.
-This can make for some great early season dry fly action to sporadic rising trout when you catch it right.
+Especially in midday and early afternoon, you can find these stoneflies flying about and landing on the water, but it does depend on the seasonal weather.
+This can make for some great early-season dry fly action to sporadic rising trout when you catch it right.